Orde Kittrie

 Orde Félix Kittrie is a tenured professor of law at Arizona State University, where his teaching and research focus on international law (especially nonproliferation and sanctions) and criminal law.
 He has written extensively in the areas of international law, criminal law, nuclear non-proliferation, and international negotiations.
-Professor Kittrie is also the director of ASU's Sandra Day O’Connor College of Law Washington Legal Externship Program.
-Professor Kittrie was recipient of the 2006-2007 Centennial Professor of the Year award at ASU, a university-wide honor presented in recognition of outstanding teaching inside and outside of the classroom.
+Kittrie is also the director of ASU's Sandra Day O’Connor College of Law Washington Legal Externship Program.
+Kittrie was recipient of the 2006-2007 Centennial Professor of the Year award at ASU, a university-wide honor presented in recognition of outstanding teaching inside and outside of the classroom.

-Professor Kittrie is a prolific scholar.
-He is the author of Lawfare: Law as a Weapon of War He is also the author of numerous scholarly articles in journals including the University of Michigan Law Review, Iowa Law Review, Syracuse University Law Review, University of Michigan Journal of International Law, University of Pennsylvania Journal of International Law, and Case Western Journal of International Law.
-In addition, he served in 2012 as the elected Chair of the Committee on Scholarship of the Association of American Law Schools.
+Kittrie is the author of Lawfare: Law as a Weapon of War He has published articles in the University of Michigan Law Review, Iowa Law Review, Syracuse University Law Review, University of Michigan Journal of International Law, University of Pennsylvania Journal of International Law, and Case Western Journal of International Law.